-October 2015 - Since 1999 the German Centre Beijing, which supports small and medium-sized German companies in opening or expanding their own local base in China, has been located in Beijing's Landmark Towers.
-Starting from October 2015, the German Centre Beijing celebrated the opening of its second building in DRC Liangmaqiao Diplomatic Office Building.
-Landesbank BadenWürttemberg and the German Centre Beijing celebrated the expansion of the new business centre on the occasion of the visit of the Minister President of the State of BadenWürttemberg, Mr. Winfried Kretschmann, and the Deputy Minister President and Minister of Finance and Economics of the State of Baden Württemberg, Dr. Nils Schmid.
+October 2015 - Since 1999 the German Center Beijing, which supports small and medium-sized German companies in opening or expanding their own local base in China, has been located in Beijing's Landmark Towers.
+Starting from October 2015, the German Center Beijing celebrated the opening of its second building in DRC Liangmaqiao Diplomatic Office Building.
+Landesbank BadenWürttemberg and the German Center Beijing celebrated the expansion of the new business center on the occasion of the visit of the Minister President of the State of BadenWürttemberg, Mr. Winfried Kretschmann, and the Deputy Minister President and Minister of Finance and Economics of the State of Baden Württemberg, Dr. Nils Schmid.

 May 2015 - By 2010, China’s manufacturing scale overtook the U.S. to become the world’s biggest market.
 In terms of industrial competitiveness, China ranks No. 7 among 136 countries and is the world's largest net manufacturing exporter.
 On the other hand, the Chinese manufacturing industry features large resources consumption, poor independent innovation capability and high external dependence of core components.
 Moreover, in recent years, the “low-cost advantage” on which the manufacturing industry relies to survive fades away gradually.
 As a part of Hannover global automation itinerant exhibition, Industrial Automation Beijing has been dedicated itself to building the most authoritative transaction and promotion platform for industrial intelligent and automated products in northern China for many years.
 In response to industrial enterprise users’ demands, Industrial Automation Beijing has taken the lead in organizing a fair with the focus on technical orientation and application, exploring more business opportunities for exhibitors and visitors.